Eboni K. Williams

 Eboni Kiuhnna Williams (born September 9, 1983) is an American lawyer and television host.
 She hosts the nightly news show The Grio with Eboni K. Williams on TheGrio.
 She co-hosted a talk show on WABC Radio in New York City and was a co-host of Fox News' 2017 show Fox News Specialists.
 In October 2020, she was cast in The Real Housewives of New York City for its thirteenth season.

 Early life

 Williams was raised by a single mother, who was a bus driver, cosmetologist and entrepreneur.
+She went to high school at Northwest School of the Arts.
 She received her Bachelor of Arts in Communications and African American studies from the University of North Carolina at Chapel Hill, and her Juris Doctor from Loyola University New Orleans College of Law.
 As a law student, Williams clerked for the Louisiana Secretary of State and the Louisiana Attorney General's office, and assisted New Orleans council-members in the aftermath of Hurricane Katrina.